platinum-ViniVX/mic-up-script-pack/README.md

+# This project is not getting updates no more, however i'll be releasing some source codes from these scripts.

 this is just a mic up/ roblox rizz/ troll script pack this doesnt have to be in mic up! any other vc games works🔉